Archive

 Curious George is not actually a monkey

 No, you heard that right.
 Despite being referred to as one in the original books, multiple television shows, and the recent feature film, Curious George is not actually a monkey, but is more likely a stylized chimpanzee.
 A chimp is technically not a monkey but an ape.
-While the great majority of monkeys are tailless, the macaque is a notable exception.
+While the great majority of monkeys are tailless have tails, the macaque is a notable exception.
 George looks nothing like a macaque; the chances that his likeness was adapted from an actual monkey are slim.
 Curious George is not a monkey.

 My cousin, the president